You Are Not Starting Over

 The 14-Day Retake Plan

 You have already completed the 63-hour pre-licensing course.
 You have already studied once.
 You do not need another 30 days.
-You need 14 focused days that target the specific gaps your score report revealed.
+You need 14 focused days that target the specific gaps your result report and diagnostic revealed.

 This plan assumes 60 to 90 minutes of study per day.